viczhong/ttp_spotify_calendar/README.md

 ## Backend

-Made with Heroku with Node and MongoDB.
+Made with Heroku with Angular CLI and MongoDB.
 Deployed at [https://warm-shore-97050.herokuapp.com/api/events/](https://warm-shore-97050.herokuapp.com/api/events/)

+P.S.
+Left out 300 mb of Node, e2e, and misc files to save space so cloning this project isn't a nightmare.